ghiggi/radar_api/docs/source/03_quickstart.rst

     radar_api.available_radars()

-You can also search for radars belonging to a specific network and available during a given time period:
+You can also search which radars of a specific network are available during a given time period: